hibernate/query-validator/README.md

 One important example of how the languages are different is the handling of function names.
 In the JPA spec, function names like `SUBSTRING`, `SQRT`, and `COALESCE` are *reserved words*.
-In HQL, they're just regular identifiers, and may even refer to a user-defined or vendor-specific SQL function.
+In HQL, they're just regular identifiers, and you may even write a HQL query that directly calls a user-defined or non-portable SQL function.

 ### Function arguments are not checked